-The Pillar3 Report production process incorporates the following phases:
+The Pillar3 report production process incorporates the following phases:

-- Report definition;
+- report definition;

-- periodic drafting of the Report;
+- periodic drafting of the report;

 - data quality and overall consistency checks;

-- Report approval and publication.
+- report approval and publication.

-The Risk Disclosure Staff of the parent Company's Risk Management Area is responsible for the overall supervision and general coordination of the above-described process and for the final drafting of the Report.
+The Risk Disclosure Staff of the parent company's risk management area is responsible for the overall supervision and general coordination of the above-described process and for the final drafting of the report.
 To this end, it avails itself of support from the following functions: Balance Sheet, Supervisory Reporting, Capital Adequacy Control and all other designated Group functions which contribute to and validate the information falling within their spheres of competence.

-In the Montepaschi Group, a statement of responsibility by the Chief Reporting Officer is envisaged for the Pillar3 Report.

-With regard to the validation and approval process, the Pillar3 Report as a whole is shared by and between the Risk Management Area, the CFO and the Chief Reporting Officer.
+In the Montepaschi Group, a statement of responsibility by the Chief Reporting Officer is envisaged for the Pillar3 report pursuant to paragraph 2 of art.
+154-bis of the Consolidated Law on Finance.
+With regard to the validation and approval process, the Pillar3 report as a whole is shared by and between the Risk Management Area, the CFO and the Chief Reporting Officer.
 It is later forwarded to the CEO and eventually to the BoD for final approval.

-Once BoD approval is obtained, the Report is published on the Montepaschi Group's website, as provided for by supervisory regulations.

-The coordination function supports Investor Relations on Pillar3 related issues and collaborates in dealing with any feedback from the Market on these issues.
-The Parent Company's Risk Committee is informed of any irregularities detected in the review phase while drafting the Pillar3 Report.
+Once BoD approval is obtained, the report is published on the Montepaschi Group's website, as provided for by supervisory regulations.
+The coordination function supports investor relations on Pillar3 related issues and collaborates in dealing with any feedback from the market on these issues.
+The Parent company's risk committee is informed of any irregularities detected in the review phase while drafting the Pillar3 report.
+The Risk Committee also assesses whether the Pillar 3 Public Disclosure fully conveys the Group's risk profile to market participants and, if it fails to do so, the Committee suggests the information required in addition to that provided for in Annex A of Circular 263 of 23/12/2006 and subsequent updates.

-In accordance with external provisions and with the internal controls system model adopted by the Montepaschi Group, the Internal Audit Area periodically reviews the entire process, with a view to verifying its set-up and making sure that implementation is appropriate and effective and results are correct.
+In accordance with external provisions and with the internal controls system model adopted by the Montepaschi Group, the Internal Audit Area periodically reviews the entire process with a view to verifying its setup and making sure that implementation is appropriate and effective and results are correct.